-When it comes to breast augmentation, there are four ways in which the implant can be placed in the breast pocket.
+There are four ways in which the implant can be placed in the breast pocket when it comes to breast augmentation.
 An incision can be made in the crease in the underside of the breast, in the armpit, in the belly button, or around the areola.
 An areolar incision approach is a popular option for breast augmentation patients.
-But before a patient undergoes a particular surgery, it’s important to understand the details of the procedure and the recovery process.
+But before a patient undergoes a particular surgery, it’s essential to understand the details of the procedure and the recovery process.
 In this blog post, I discuss the pros and cons of the areolar breast augmentation technique.

 During an areolar breast augmentation, the surgeon makes an incision along the rim of the areola.
 The tissue is then lifted, and the surgeon creates a pocket into which the implant is placed.
 The incision is then closed, and the patient is released for recovery.

 This approach is different from other breast augmentation techniques, in which incisions are made either in the armpit or along the bottom of the breast.
 In both of these techniques, the incision is generally larger and leaves a more noticeable scar.
-Although all breast augmentation incisions are designed to be easily concealed or to be in an area of the body that makes them difficult to notice, the areolar incision is considered to be one of the most discreet.
-The resulting scar is located where the dark skin of the areola meets with the lighter skin of the breast envelope, making it very difficult to notice.
+Although all breast augmentation incisions are designed to be easily concealed or in an area of the body that makes them difficult to notice, the areolar incision is considered one of the most discreet.
+The resulting scar is located where the areola’s dark skin meets with the lighter skin of the breast envelope, making it very difficult to notice.

 The areolar technique is associated with a few advantages, including:

 - Discreet scarring: As mentioned above, the scar from this approach is usually not noticeable to others.

 - Breast lift: The areolar breast augmentation technique is ideal for patients who wish to have a breast lift and augmentation at the same time.
 By placing an incision around the areola, the surgeon can reposition the nipple, lift the breast, and place the implant at the same time.

 The technique is also associated with a few disadvantages, including: